branislavjuhaas/dn-juhaas/content/portfolio/sk/dn-juhaas.md

 # DN Juhaas

 This is a personal project that serves as a collection of my notes, projects, and skills.
-It is built using Nuxt with TypeScript and is currently in [active development](/development)
+It is built using Nuxt with TypeScript and is currently in development.